paglab/paglab.github.io/content/post/2025-11-12-successful-bigstar-workshop-at-tum/index.md

 ---
 title: 'Bridging the Gap in Space and Time – A Successful International Workshop at TUM!'
-subtitle: 'BIGSTAR 2025 Workshop Brings Together Leading Remote Sensing Scientists'
+subtitle: 'BIGSTAR 2025 Workshop Brings Together Leading Scientists on Precision Ag'
 summary: 'The BIGSTAR workshop successfully brought together internationally renowned scientists from across the world to discuss remote sensing technologies for global sustainable agricultural resources.'
 authors:
 - admin